au-research/ARDC-23-things/_things/thing-23.md

 ### Get serious about your data future

-Now you have completed 23 (research data) things think about:  Will you help to fill the growing shortage of people with data skills in the one of the [sexiest jobs of the 21st century](http://www.smh.com.au/national/tertiary-education/data-scientists-are-the-rock-stars-of-business-20150819-gj2i0r.html)?
+Now you have completed 23 (research data) Things think about:  Will you help to fill the growing shortage of people with data skills in the one of the [sexiest jobs of the 21st century](http://www.smh.com.au/national/tertiary-education/data-scientists-are-the-rock-stars-of-business-20150819-gj2i0r.html)?